joshmcorreia/Notes/Linux/grep.md

 josh             80362   0.0  0.0 34293232   2944 s004  S+    9:42AM   0:00.26 ssh josh@192.168.0.1
 ```

-## grep the process table and exclude the grep process
+## Search the process table and exclude the grep process
 [How can I prevent 'grep' from showing up in ps results?](https://unix.stackexchange.com/a/74186)
 ```
 ps auxww | grep "[s]sh"